bootstrap-vue/bootstrap-vue/src/icons/README.md

 ### Scale

 Scale the icon by any positive factor via the `scale` prop.
-Note this changes the icon's visual size but not it's physical font size.
+Note this changes the icon's visual size but not its physical font size.
 To illustrate this we have added a background color to the icons.

 ```html
 <template>